Kernel-Based Regularized Continuous-Time System Identification from Sampled Data: Background and Problem Statement

 It should be noted that the solution \eqref{eq:map_ir} can also be interpreted as a maximum a posteriori (MAP) estimate in the following Bayesian framework. \begin{Lemma}[\cite{PDCDL14}] Consider \eqref{eq:sys_ir} with: \begin{enumerate} \item $g(\tau)$ is a zero-mean Gaussian process with covariance function $\kappa_g(\tau,\tau')$, \item $v(t)$ is a white Gaussian noise with variance $\sigma^2= \gamma$, independent with $g(\tau)$. \end{enumerate} Given observation $\pmb y=[y(0),\cdots, y((N-1)T_s)]^T$, the MAP estimate of $g(\tau)$ coincides with \eqref{eq:map_ir}. \end{Lemma}

-KRM for CT system identification has not received as much attention as that for DT system identification.
-This overlook is due to that, for general $u(t)$, matrices $\pmb{\Sigma}_{gy_0}(\tau)$ and $\pmb{\Sigma}_{y_0}$ have no closed form due to the infinite-dimensional integral.
-As a result, there is no closed form of the regularized estimator \eqref{eq:map_ir}, and their computation would be either inaccurate or expensive by using the numerical integral techniques.
-Thus, the absence of the closed forms of $\pmb{\Sigma}_{gy_0}(\tau)$ and $\pmb{\Sigma}_{y_0}$ has become the main barrier of the applications of KRM. \begin{Remark} The closed form of $\pmb{\Sigma}_{y_0}$ also influences the hyperparameter estimation, e.g. the marginal likelihood in Empirical Bayes method \cite{PDCDL14}. \end{Remark}
+It should be noted that the estimator \eqref{eq:map_ir} has the matrix-vector form, and then \eqref{eq:map_ir} has the closed form if matrices $\pmb{\Sigma}_{gy_0}(\tau)$ and $\pmb{\Sigma}_{y_0}$ have closed forms.
+Nonetheless, for general $u(t)$, matrices $\pmb{\Sigma}_{gy_0}(\tau)$ and $\pmb{\Sigma}_{y_0}$ have no closed form due to the infinite-dimensional integral.
+Though numerical integral techniques can be employed, the computation would be either inaccurate or expensive.
+Thus, the absence of the closed forms of $\pmb{\Sigma}_{gy_0}(\tau)$ and $\pmb{\Sigma}_{y_0}$ has been the main barrier of the applications of KRM. \begin{Remark} The closed form of $\pmb{\Sigma}_{y_0}$ also influences the hyperparameter estimation, e.g. the marginal likelihood \cite{PDCDL14}, in the same manner. \end{Remark}